Autoparallel/site/content/longform/holy_trinity/algebra_as_computation.md

 }
 ```
 Note that if we compose `surjective(injective(sum_vec))` we get back the original `sum_vec` and if we compose `injective(surjective(prod_vec))` we get back the original `prod_vec` if an only if one of the `v` or `w` was all zeros, hence the `assert!`.
-The issue here and why we require `assert!` is solely due to the fact that Rust allows only a single variant of the tagged union type to be selected at a time whereas our general coproduct $\oplus$ allows for any combination of $V$ and $W$ to be selected!
+The issue here and why we require `assert!` is solely due to the fact that Rust allows only a single variant of the tagged union type to be selected at a time whereas our general coproduct $\oplus$ allows for any combination of $V$ and $W$ to be selected (i.e., this is `OR` versus `XOR` again)!

 At any rate, this is the *sum* operation we will want on vector spaces that will give us a sum on vector-like objects in the long run!
 In the case we are using it on spaces, we should think of this computation as a *formation* (or *construction*) rule.